 "note": The notification is purely informational.
 There is no required action.

+"none": This is a trace notification (typically, debug output from the tool).

-passlevel property is absent, it SHALL be considered equivalent to the value "warning".
+If level is absent, it SHALL default to the value determined by the procedure defined for result.level (§3.27.10), except throughout the procedure, replace ruleConfigurationOverrides with notificationConfigurationOverrides.

+Analysis tools SHOULD treat notifications whose level property is "error" as failures and treat the entire run as having failed (for example, by settings the exit code to the value that the tool uses to indicate failure, typically a non-zero value).

+Because a notification whose level property is "error" describes a failed run, an analysis tool SHALL NOT override the severity of such a notification.

 threadId property

 A notification object MAY contain a property named threadId whose value is an integer which identifies the thread associated with this notification.

-time property
+timeUtc property

-A notification object MAY contain a property named time whose value is a string specifying the date and time at which the analysis tool generated the notification.
-The string SHALL be in the format specified by (§3.8).
+A notification object MAY contain a property named timeUtc whose value is a string in the format specified §3.9, specifying the UTC date and time at which the analysis tool generated the notification.

 exception property